 CURRENT PROJECTS

-Investigating the Link Between Personality and Problem-Solving in Captive Gray Wolves
+Investigating the Link Between Personality and Problem-Solving in North American Gray Wolves

 Graduate student: Yasmeen Ghavamian